-I’ve met some of my favorite people and done epic stuff through connections that originated via Meetup.
-I’ve faced down fears, gotten brave enough to do an epic hike, and witnessed acts of kindness as the result of my experiences with group and event organizers who use this platform to promote their activities.
+Through Meetup connections, I’ve met some of my favorite people and enjoyed amazing experiences.
+I’ve faced down fears, gotten brave enough to do an epic hike, and witnessed acts of kindness as the result of my experiences with organizers who use this platform to promote their activities.

-To be clear, I’ve been part of loosely organized hiking groups and even cycling groups before I encountered Meetup and even before the Internet existed (though I’m still puzzled as to how my friends and I planned and executed weekend hiking trips without texts or emails).
+I’ve been part of loosely organized hiking groups and even cycling groups before I encountered Meetup and even before the Internet existed.
+(Still, I’m puzzled as to how my friends and I planned and executed weekend hiking trips without texts or emails!)

 The Meetup platform isn’t the only way to gather and organize a group.
 But it offers valuable tools for getting strangers together and turning them into a community of friends.

 For the uninitiated, Meetup allows you to start and organize a group or find and get involved with a group.
 Typically, this group focuses on an activity, a demographic, or both.
 For example, there are hiking, real estate investing, and Sci-Fi writing groups as well as dinner, travel, and coffee groups for people over 40, twenty-somethings, introverts, and more.

 If you’re looking to meet or organize like-minded people outside of your usual circle of friends, Meetup can help.
 Here are features that help create a powerful resource:

 - a dedicated area to create a digital home for your group

 - space to communicate the purpose and requirements of the group

 - capability to leverage the main site (meetup.com) to promote and expand a group (new groups are announced; people can discover your group through searches and recommendations)